Andrettin/Wyrmsun/readme.txt

 - Temples regenerate the health of nearby organic units.
 - Added graphics for pre-masonry Teuton Stables (by Exidelo, commissioned by Kyran Jackson for his third-party Wyrmsun spinoff under development, Timeless Tales).

-* Characters
-- Added the royal lines of Bernicia and Deira.

 * Editor
 - Building graphics can now be used for custom units/buildings in the editor.